-In the periodic process, programs complete either the Institutional Program Planning and Review template called the Comprehensive Program Planning and Review or the Career Technical Education Two-year Program Review.
-The periodic review is every two years for career technical education programs (mandated review/Career Technical (CTE) Two-Year Program Review), every four years for a career technical education program comprehensive program review and five years for all other programs.
+In the periodic process, all programs complete either the Institutional Program Planning and Review template called the Comprehensive Program Planning and Review or the Career Technical Education Two-year Program Review.
+The periodic review is every two years for career technical education programs (mandated review/Career Technical (CTE) Two-year Program Review), every four years for a career technical education program comprehensive program review, and every five years for all other programs.
 This review is a thorough evaluation of the programs and includes components such as a general description of the program, the program mission, an analysis of staffing, and a summary of program achievements, including results from the assessment of student learning outcomes and administrative unit outcomes.

-Once the Institutional Program Planning and Review process is completed, two types of analysis are completed on the periodic comprehensive reviews.
+Once the Institutional Program Planning and Review process is complete, Cluster Managers review the periodic comprehensive reviews and provide the unit with written feedback.